lablup/backend.ai/docs/client/cli/apps.rst

 .. code-block:: shell

-   backend.ai start -t mysession ...
-   backend.ai app -b 9900 mysession ttyd
+   backend.ai start -t mysession python backend.ai app -b 9900 mysession ttyd

 Then open ``http://localhost:9900`` to access the shell in a fully